 What do multi-source agreements for the optical transceiver industry specify?

 MSA standards are in place for all pluggable form factors including SFP, SFP+, XFP, XENPAK, QSFP, QSFP28 and CFP.
 The MSAs specify parameters for system components and their guideline values, such as the electrical and optical interfaces, mechanical dimensions, electro-magnetic values and additional features such as digital monitoring DDI/DOM.
 Here the industry standard SFP-8472 is referenced.
 The standards also set forth a precedent for the Electrically Erasable Programmable Read-Only Memory (EEPROM).
-The EEPROM storage locations are also defined with the MSA and includes information that may be displayed to the user via a user interface or network monitoring tool such as transmitting protocol, vendor name, serial number and so on.
+The EEPROM storage locations are also defined with the MSA.
+They include information that may be displayed to the user via a user interface or network monitoring tool such as transmitting protocol, vendor name, serial number and so on.

 Why can’t multi-source agreements guarantee compatibility?

 Because life is not always that simple.
 Over the years equipment vendors have attempted to lock in the customer by making transceivers proprietary for commercial reasons.
 This is usually achieved by the use of special codes in MSA defined or undefined memory locations.
-This means that once inserted the compatible will identify to the user as “unsupported transceiver” or display similar message.
+This means that once inserted the compatible will identify to the user as “unsupported transceiver” or display a similar message.
 However, most of the established compatible transceiver suppliers have understood this and are able to write the appropriate codes to the transceivers for the appropriate vendor.
-Clearly in this regard it is important to select a supplier that has the means to test the transceiver in the correct networking device to ensure inter-operability.
+Clearly in this regard it is important to select a supplier that has the means to test the transceiver in the correct networking device to ensure interoperability.

 How does TXO Optics guarantee carrier-grade quality?